Large Animal Rescue Training - LART

 - Local emergency services involvement is highly encouraged.

-- Personal protective equipment required: agency or department attire.
+- Agency or department attire.
 At the very least, all participants must have a helmet, gloves, sturdy closed toed shoes/boots and long pants or coveralls.